sudh-202/saas_platform/README.md

 ## For more information about this app, visit my Blog
 https://devsudhanshu-portfolio.vercel.app/next-post

-## For more Such Project, visit my Portfolio site
+## For more Such Projects, visit my Portfolio site
 https://devsudhanshu-portfolio.vercel.app/